hrlarry/VirtualGallery/README.md

-Drawing inspiration from the experience of entering someone's room for the first time, VirtualBulletin seeks to present such interests in a digestible fashion and make recommendations for in-person social interaction based on users' shared interests.
+Drawing inspiration from the experience of entering someone's room for the first time, VirtualBulletin seeks to present such interests in a digestible fashion and make recommendations for in-person social interaction based on users' shared interests and geographic proximity.

 ===============